 10:30 pm – 01:40 am Arrival at Kuala Lumpur International Airport 2, clear immigration and customs checkpoint, boarding

 In 2019, I spent P 4,638.00 for one day and one night in Kuala Lumpur.
-But, costs may still vary depending on your travel lifestyle.
-For more thrift tips, consider several ways to save money for your next trip.
+However, the costs may still vary depending on your travel lifestyle.
+Read ‘35 Excellent Tips to Save Money on Travel.’

 Below is the Kuala Lumpur Travel Guide budget breakdown for your reference.